 Let’s say you have a balance of $6,000 with a 19% balance transfer APR on Card A. If you make monthly payments of $386, you could pay the balance off in about 18 months.
 However, you’d also pay around $941 in interest.

 On the other hand, if you transfer the $6,000 balance to a hypothetical new card that has an introductory balance transfer APR of 0% for 18 months and no balance transfer fee, you could make lower monthly payments of $334 and still pay off the balance in 18 months.
-This balance transfer can save you the $941 in interest that you would’ve paid with Card A.
+This balance transfer can save you about $940 in interest that you would’ve paid with Card A.

 3 things to know about intro balance transfer APRs